• SHOP PRODUCTS

 How to make a Christmas sensory bottle

-• Clean empty drinking bottle (or similar)
+• Clean empty plastic drinking bottle

 • Jingle bells